CSimpson4224/GraphHDBSCAN-FOSCX/docs/source/parameters.rst

 - ``condensed_trees_[m]`` gives direct access to the condensed tree for a selected ``min_samples`` value.
 - ``models_[m]`` is available when ``save_models=True``.
+- ``similarity_backend="auto"`` uses accelerated similarity-graph construction
+  when available.
+Currently this mainly affects ``sim_graph_method="jaccard_phenograph"``.
+- The ``numba`` backend may have a one-time compilation cost on first use, but can substantially reduce the time spent constructing PhenoGraph-style Jaccard graphs for larger datasets.